jpcozens/2D-Particle-Engine/docs/OVERVIEW.md

 ---

-## Module Structure & Implementation
+## Module Structure & Integration

-This project will be developed submodule by submodule, following the process of design, development and testing before being implemented.
+This project will be developed submodule by submodule, following the process of design, development and testing before being integrated.
 These are the high-level modules for this project.

 | Module | Description |